mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 - What do you think is the appropriate mixture of data science skills and domain knowledge?
 - If a dataset is labeled/categorized, how reliable/uncertain are those labels?
 Would two different earth scientists categorize data in the same way, with the same labels?

-## Reflection on readings
+## Assignment: Reflection on readings discussion
 In the assigned readings, you have learned about the importance of data, design thinking, and domain knowledge in data-science projects.
 Revisit the "Take note" sections, and choose three questions to answer - each answer should be no more than three sentences.
 Please use the attached rubric to help guide your writing.

+After everyone has submitted their reflection, reply to at least two of your colleagues, responding to one or more of the points that they made that resonated with you, or you would like to know more about.

+---

-## Concept map creation
+## Assignment: Concept map creation
 Now comes the time to consider a dataset and create a concept map of how you would go about cleaning and exploring it.
 Consider what you have learned about integrating domain knowledge into a design thinking framework, and how that might inform your data analysis plan-of-attack.

 - Take a look at the [*Titanic* dataset](https://www.openml.org/d/40945) using Google Sheets (don't worry, we will use python later to more efficiently do this type of data exploration!)